Steven Judy: Early life

 At the age of 13, Judy pretended to be a Boy Scout, forced himself into a woman's home, raped her, and then tried to kill her with a pocketknife.
 The pocketknife broke before he could kill the woman.
 However, he fractured her skull and cut off one of her fingers.
 At the trial, Judy initially claimed he had nothing to do with the assault.
-Once the investigators brought up his past incidents, he pled insanity.
+Once the investigators brought up his past incidents, he pleaded insanity.
 He was found guilty and sentenced to six months in a juvenile detention center and was then sent to a mental hospital.
 At the hospital he received treatment for his diagnosis as a "sexual psychopath".
-Once released, Judy was placed into foster care and sent to live with Robert and Mary Carr who were uninformed about Judy's history.
+Once released, Judy was placed into foster care and sent to live with Robert and Mary Carr who were uninformed about Judy's record.

 Murders

-The crime Judy is most known for committing occurred when he was 23 years old.
 On Saturday, April 28, 1979, Terry Lee Chasteen was on her way to drop her children off at a babysitter's house before going to work.
 While on the road, Judy passed her car and gave her a sign that indicated that she needed to pull over.
-She eventually did and instantly accepted help from Judy, who she thought was just being a Good Samaritan.
-He told her that something was "wrong" with her tire and offered to fix it.
-While "fixing" her tire, he disabled her car and offered Terry and her three children a ride.
-He immediately drove them to White Lick Creek where his victims were found.
+She eventually did and accepted help from Judy, whom she thought was just being a good samaritan.
+He told her that something was wrong with her tire and offered to fix it.
+While examining her tire, he disabled the car and offered Chasteen and her three children a ride.
+He then drove them to White Lick Creek.

-Once at the Creek, Judy directed the three children to a path, having them walk ahead of him and their mother, Terry.
-Once the children were ahead of them, Judy raped Terry, tied her hands and feet, and began choking her.
-Terry began screaming for help and her children ran back to them.
-Later that day, police officers discovered the bodies of Terry and her three children, Misty (5 years old), Stephen (4 years old), and Mark (2 years old).
-Evidence was found that Terry had died from being strangled, while the children were drowned.
+Once at the Creek, Judy directed the three children to a path, having them walk ahead of him and Chasteen.
+Once the children were ahead of them, Judy raped Chasteen, tied her hands and feet, and began choking her.
+Chasteen began screaming for help and her children ran back to them.
+Later that day, police officers discovered the bodies of Chasteen and her three children: Misty (5 years old), Stephen (4 years old), and Mark (2 years old).
+Evidence was found that Chasteen had died from being strangled, while the children were drowned.
 Several witnesses eventually came forward to help the police piece together who the murderer was.

 Trial

 The arrest of Judy triggered an emotional outcry that lasted two years.
-He pled insanity and confessed to committing the murders.
-While in the "punishment phase" of the trial, Judy wanted it to be fast-paced so "he threatened the judge and jury and promised to kill again unless they sentenced him to death."
-The trial ended with Judy being found guilty of the murders of Chasteen and her three children.

-On February 2, 1980, he was convicted of rape and murder.
+He pleaded insanity and confessed to committing the murders.
+While in the punishment phase of the trial, Judy wanted it to be fast-paced, so he threatened the judge and jury and promised to kill again unless they sentenced him to death.
+On February 2, 1980, Judy was convicted on four counts of murder.
 On February 25, he was sentenced to death.
 Before he was sentenced, Judy told the judge, "I honestly want you to give me the death penalty.
 Because someday, somehow, I might get out.
-I think I've already showed that."
+I think I've already shown that."